richwjohnson/pwta-client/README.md

 ## A note about unit tests
 To acknowledge the importance of unit tests, a few basic tests were written to support the route and stop service classes.
 I am not very familiar with writing unit tests in Jasmine and felt that time would be better spent focusing on additional portions of the application.

+## Running the application
+Rather than provide extensive instructions on how to configure an environment to support an Angular application, I opted to create a Docker container, which will allow any user to run the application without the need of cluttering their machines up with libraries they may not want.